MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 4. You can continue the dialog by selecting the Seattle branch.
 You'll see the chat stop once you've reached the bottom of this branch.
-If you author more content, the dialog will continue, but since we've only created a simple and small dialog tree, we can reach the end of the content quickly.
+If you author more content, the dialog will continue.
+Since we've only created a simple and small dialog tree, we can reach the end of the content quickly.

     This test experience empowers you to quickly create and test a conversation to ensure that the conversation will flow as anticipated.
 If the dialog does not reflect your intention, you can change the dialog, and save it.
 The latest content will be pushed into the test bot, and you can try it out again.
 These changes don't affect the published version of the bot, so feel free to play around with your content until you are happy with it.